DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 odmdocker/decisionserverconsole                        8.9.0                 d7358780fbde        59 minutes ago      463 MB
 odmdocker/dbserver                                     8.9.0                 364f06111328        About an hour ago   658 MB
 ```
-# 5. Create Services and Deployments
+# 5. Create services and deployments

 Get the public ip of the node